haodc123/python_crawling/README.md

 # Is Traffic Accident ?

-Detecting a link is related to traffic accident or not...
+Detecting a link is related to traffic accident or not...<br/>
 Developing for Demostration of Back Khoa Seminar 10/2018

 ## Getting Started